 The location, massing, and scale of a garage will not compete with or overwhelm the primary body of the house.
 Garage forms, design, materials and detailing should be similar in quality to the house.
-Garage doors should have proper false hinges and handles attached.
 A garage which is visible from the street or public view will receive careful design attention and should complement the primary facade unless otherwise approved by the ARC.